kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 This is context-specific truth.
 The difference is enormous for debugging.

-## The Agent Can Move Down the Stack Until Uncertainty Disappears
+## The Agent Can Move Down the Stack Until Uncertainty Disappears { #agent-down-stack }

 Imagine a developer asks: "Why does my retry happen outside the transaction?"